Virginia-iGEM/igem-wikibrick/wiki/README.md

 ## Todo

-- Create an upload.js script to map and upload files to destinations on the iGEM wiki with igemwiki-api
+- Get upload.js to upload images
 - Add bower, enabling bootstrap and future packages as managed dependencies
-- Use Handlebars to establish local and web builds which correctly manage local/web images, CSS and JS.
+- Use Codekit + Handlebars to establish local and web builds which correctly manage links to local/web images, CSS and JS

 ## Roadmap